 - 14 oz vegan sausage links (cut into rounds about 1 cm thick)

-- 2 tsp paprika (divided.
+- 2 teaspoon paprika (divided.
 Can also use Kashmiri chili powder)

-- 1 tbsp pomegranate vinegar (or apple cider vinegar or coconut vinegar)
+- 1 tablespoon pomegranate vinegar (or apple cider vinegar or coconut vinegar)

 - 2 medium potatoes (finely diced)